tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * The random forest model instance is created defining `n_estimators = 100` and `random_state = 78`.

-Recall students that defining the `random_state` parameter, is important to compare different models.
+Explain to students that defining the `random_state` parameter is important to compare different models.

 * The random forest model is trained with the training data. **Note:** This step will take few minutes due to the size of the DataFrame.